firedot/vagrantfile_dns_server_and_client/README.md

 ## TO-DO:

-- Create a Vagrantfile that creates two machines (Server and Client)
 - Create a provisioning script for the Server VM that installs and configures ```DNS Bind``` for the following:

 ```